playbenny/benny_manual/docs/blockipedia.md

 - buzz-style sample tracker.

-- works but none of the fx commands are implemented yet.
+- works but not all of the fx commands are implemented yet.

+- working: arp, cut, fade, offset, pitchslide, reverse, sometimes, mult rate, ramp up vol, rand octave, portamento, delay, hold, retrig.

-- i don't think the max/msp sample playback objects do anti-aliasing so if you're pitching samples up turn on oversampling for this block.
+- if you're pitching bright samples up you'll get a slightly cleaner tone if you turn on oversampling for this block.

 ## midi